Northern Lights in France as a G4 solar storm reaches Brittany

 The episode recalls a simple lesson: at our latitudes, beauty is often technical.
 You need a dark sky and a clear northern horizon to observe properly.
 Also, it’s important to accept that the human eye captures less than photography.
 This gap fuels misunderstandings: some think they “missed” the phenomenon, while images prove it was there, discreet but real.

-The Signal from the United States: A G4 Storm
+The Signal From the United States: A G4 Storm

 When the CME arrives, the auroral oval drops: the Sun’s mechanics suddenly become a show you can watch from a field.